Spardevs/aurora-trip/docs/architecture/06_LoginConfirmActivity.md

 ## Overview

-`LoginConfirmActivity` displays a summary of the selected menu and POS, and prompts the user to enter their operator name before finalizing the session.
+`LoginConfirmActivity` displays a summary of the selected menu and POS, and prompts the user to enter their atendente name before finalizing the session.

 ## Location